danigb/music-scale/README.md

 ### Scale modes

 Note that modes of a scale are obtained by the technique known as 'bit rotation'.
-We would normallu eliminate all those rows that begin with a zero, since they don't contain a root note:
+We would normally eliminate all those rows that begin with a zero, since they don't contain a root note:

 ```
 101011010101 // ionian